Foreign Students Flee Hong Kong as Protests Escalate

 “In a snap second, everything changed,” Sandra says.
 The international business student had enrolled in a year-long exchange program at CUHK and was meant to be in Hong Kong until next summer.

-Sandra is among the hundreds of foreign and mainland Chinese students in Hong Kong who are fleeing the city amid a sharp escalation in protest violence.
+Sandra is among the hundreds of foreign and mainland Chinese students in Hong Kong who are leaving the city amid a sharp escalation in protest violence.
 On Tuesday, CUHK was the site of some of the worst fighting Hong Kong has seen during its five months of anti-government unrest.

 Related Stories